yssource/rhai/doc/src/plugins/module.md

 -------

-When using the plugins system, the entire `rhai::plugin` module must be imported as a prelude because code generated will these imports.
+When using the plugins system, the entire `rhai::plugin` module must be imported as a prelude because code generated will need these imports.

 ```rust
 use rhai::plugin::*;